Safe Sharps Disposal: A Guide for Home Injectors

 Improper disposal of sharps poses significant health risks.
 Needles and syringes contaminated with blood can transmit serious infections, including HIV, hepatitis B, and hepatitis C. Accidental needle sticks can occur when sharps are thrown loosely into the trash, flushed down the toilet, or left in public places.
 Sanitation workers, healthcare professionals, family members, and the general public can all be at risk.
 Proper sharps disposal is essential for preventing these risks and protecting the community.

 Sharps include needles, syringes, lancets, auto-injectors, and infusion sets.
 These items are commonly used at home for managing various medical conditions, such as diabetes, allergies, fertility treatments, and other injectable medications.
-Hi Doctor AI provides telemedicine consultations.
-All treatments are prescribed by EU-licensed doctors after reviewing your medical history.
-We do not sell or ship medications—prescriptions can be used at any licensed pharmacy in the EU.
+Hi-Doctor offers a convenient way to get your prescription for these medications, reviewed by EU-licensed doctors, with an online consultation fee of just €25.
+You receive your prescription in under 24 hours, valid at any EU pharmacy.

 Choosing the Right Sharps Container